preview

 Telstra First Nations Connect is a service centre dedicated to helping Aboriginal and Torres Strait Islander customers, respecting culture and community.

-They have support programs that can help with keeping your phone and internet connected if you find yourself in a difficult situation, such as:
+They have support programs that can help with keeping your phone and internet connected if you find yourself in a difficult situation.

-- They can keep you connected on a lower income
+- Lower income access - They can keep you connected on a lower income.

-- They can support you through Sorry Business
+- Compassionate care - They can support you through Sorry Business.

 View